Introduction

 The job created above can be dropped using the below command

-The above is very simple use of DBMS_SCHEDULER.
-DBMS_SCHEDULER has lot of other features also like create program , create schedule which then can then use to create the Jobs for scheduling
+The above is a straightforward use of DBMS_SCHEDULER.
+DBMS_SCHEDULER has a lot of other features also like creating a program, and creating a schedule which then can be used to create Jobs for scheduling